Parity measurement

-Parity measurement (also referred to as Operator measurement) is a procedure in Quantum information science used for error detection in quantum qubits.
-A parity measurement checks the equality of two qubits to return either a true or false answer, which can be used to determine whether a correction needs to occur.
+Parity measurement (also referred to as Operator measurement) is a procedure in quantum information science used for error detection in quantum qubits.
+A parity measurement checks the equality of two qubits to return a true or false answer, which can be used to determine whether a correction needs to occur.
 Additional measurements can be made for a system greater than two qubits.
 Because parity measurement does not measure the state of singular bits but rather gets information about the whole state, it is considered an example of a joint measurement.
 Joint measurements do not have the consequence of destroying the original state of a qubit as normal quantum measurements do.
 Mathematically speaking, parity measurements are used to project a state into an eigenstate of an operator and to acquire its eigenvalue.

-Parity measurement is essential to the concept of Quantum Error Correction.
+Parity measurement is an essential concept of quantum error correction.
 From the parity measurement, an appropriate unitary operation can be applied to correct the error without knowing the beginning state of the qubit.